 Warning: this treatment may not work

-Advanced Hair Studio has been slapped on the wrist by British advertising regulators for several ads featuring Shane Warne over the past few years.
-In each case, the regulator determined that the ads could be construed to imply laser therapy stopped or reversed hair loss, for which there is no hard evidence and were therefore misleading.
+Advanced Hair Studio has been the subject of action by British advertising regulators for several ads featuring Shane Warne.
+In 2009, the regulator determined that the ads could be construed to imply laser therapy stopped or reversed hair loss, for which there was no hard evidence at the time*, and were therefore misleading.
+In 2007 it ruled that ads about the Advanced Hair & Scalp Fitness Program, which involves herbal tablets, thickening shampoos and a handheld laser device, must not imply it prevents or reverses hair loss, again due to a lack of evidence presented at the time.